 4. Enrollment, Graduation, and Dropout Rates in Latin America: Is the Glass Half Empty of Half Full?,

 by Matias Busso, Marina Bassi (Inter-American Development Bank), and Juan Sebastian Muñoz (Univerity of Illinois at Urbana-Champaign)

 5. Does Drog Illegality Beget Violence?
 Evidence from the Crack-Cocaine Wave in São Paulo,

 Universidade Católica do Rio de Janeiro

 6. The Antecedents and Aftermath of Financial Crises as Told by Carlos F. Diaz-Alejandro,

 by Carmen Reinhart (Kennedy School of Government Harvard University)

 V15 N2 - Spring 2015

-1. Capital Inflow Surges in Emerging Economies: How Worried Should LAC be?,
+1. Capital Inflow Surges in Emerging Economies: How Worried Should Latin America and the Caribbean Be?,

 by Andrew Powell (Inter-American Development Bank) and Pilar Tavella (Harvard University)